amin-aggag/mindnote/README.md

 ## Notes on this project

 This project was taken from a YouTube tutorial that was intended to teach how to build a Notion clone.
 I have another project that is completely my own that you can check out [here](https://github.com/amin-aggag/drawing-notepad).
-Since the way this code is organised is not necessarily how I would organise this codebase.
+Since most of the code comes from a tutorial, the way this code is organised is not necessarily how I would organise this codebase, although it is organised quite well.
 I intended to add some features in addition to the tutorial's code, which is evident in some of my commits, but I have got rid of them for now to make the code more presentable as those features were not finished yet and those components were not yet optimised for UI design.